Recurring Dreams: What Does It Mean to Have a Dream Over and Over Again?

 - If your heart rate increases, you will wake up.
 You may realize you are dreaming, get excited that you are having a lucid dream, and wake yourself up.

-- If you are in the reoccurring dream (congratulations, this is where you wanted to be!) only control the parts you need to change.
-These parts could include facing a monster, grabbing a hold of a steering wheel, warning someone of danger, etc. These changes may affect your reoccurring dream and help you resolve it.
+- If you are in the recurring dream (congratulations, this is where you wanted to be!) only control the parts you need to change.
+These parts could include facing a monster, grabbing a hold of a steering wheel, warning someone of danger, etc. These changes may affect your recurring dream and help you resolve it.

 - Controlling every aspect of where you look and what you are doing can feel strange and will often slow down the dream and feel forced.
 Allow yourself at times to just flow with the dream.

 - It is important to continue to identify the part of your life that is producing the dream as well.
 This should be an ongoing process.

 Lucid dreaming, for people who follow the steps and are committed to becoming more aware of their dreams, can take several months to achieve.
 It may take you even longer to find yourself lucid within the recurring dream.
 This process is clearly not something to expect to complete overnight.